So, How Long Does Planning Permission Last?

 The Type Of Planning Affects The Process

 There are two types of planning permission – full planning permission and outline planning permission.
-The former means that you have submitted your entire project for consideration and it has been accepted; so that includes the architectural plans and all the details.
+The former means that you have submitted your entire project for consideration and it has been accepted; so that includes the plans from the architects in London and all the details.
 The latter means that you have asked the council to approve the idea of a project, and then you’ll provide the full details at a later date.

 Both types of planning have the same three year expiry date for the commencement of work.
 However, for outline permission, you must get your full plans submitted and approved during that period before your work can commence.